-- Working Together to Safeguard Children 2018 (due to be updated in 2023) - DfE guidance Keeping children safe in education 2023 (publishing.service.gov.uk) - Teaching online safety in Schools (DfE, 2019) - London Safeguarding Children Procedures 7th Edition - Inspecting safeguarding in early years, education and skills GOV.UK (www.gov.uk) - County Lines Professional Toolkit - Early years foundation stage (EYFS) statutory framework GOV.UK (www.gov.uk) - https://www.gov.uk/government/publications/mandatory-reporting-of-female-genital-mutilation-procedural-information - The right to choose: government guidance on forced marriage GOV.UK (www.gov.uk) - b.
-All safeguarding policies will be reviewed on an annual (minimum) basis by the Governing Body which has responsibility for oversight of the safeguarding and child protection systems.
-The DSL/Head Teacher will ensure regular reporting on safeguarding activity and systems in the Setting to the Governing Body.
+- Working Together to Safeguard Children 2018 - DfE guidance Keeping Children Safe in Education 2022 - Teaching online safety in schools (DfE, 2019) - London Safeguarding Children Procedures 7th Edition - Ofsted Inspecting Safeguarding in Early Years, Education and Skills Settings 2021 - Criminal Exploitation of children and vulnerable adult county lines guidance (Home Office, 2018) - Statutory framework for the early years foundation stage 2021 - FGM Mandatory Reporting procedural information nov16 FINAL.pdf - The right to choose: government guidance on forced marriage GOV.UK (www.gov.uk) - b.
+All safeguarding policies will be reviewed on an annual (minimum) basis by the Governing Body which has responsibility for oversight of school safeguarding and child protection systems.
+The DSL/Head Teacher will ensure regular reporting on safeguarding activity and systems in school to the Governing Body.
 The Governing Body will not receive details of individual pupil situations or identifying features of families as part of their oversight responsibility. - c.
 We are aware that safeguarding is fundamental to the welfare of all children in our care.
-This policy is therefore one of a series in the Setting's integrated safeguarding portfolio and should be read in conjunction with any related policies including. - Behaviour Management - Physical intervention - Anti-Bullying (including cyberbullying) - Online Safety - Online Safety and Social Media

-- Use of mobile phones (including children and all adults /staff/volunteers/parents/visitors on site)
+This policy is therefore one of a series in the school's integrated safeguarding portfolio and should be read in conjunction with: - o Behaviour Management - Physical intervention - Anti-Bullying (including cyberbullying) - Online Safety - Online Safety and Social Media - Use of mobile phones (including children and all adults /staff/volunteers/parents/visitors on site) - Attendance - Data Protection (including GDPR regulations) - The Role of the DSL

-- Attendance

-- Data Protection (including GDPR regulations)

-- The Role of the DSL

-- Sex and Relationships education
+- o Sex and Relationships education

 - Allegations against Staff and Volunteers

-- Staff Code of Conduct
+- o Staff Code of Conduct

 - Health and safety including risk assessments (e.g school trips, use of technology)

 - First Aid

-- o Children with Medical Conditions
+- Children with Medical Conditions

 - Safer Recruitment

 - Whistle-blowing

-Please also see Part 1 and Annex B of KCSIE 2023
+Please also see Part 1 and Annex B of KCSIE 2022.

 - d.
 All staff and volunteers at St Joan of Arc recognise that children experiencing specific safeguarding issues are no different to safeguarding against any other vulnerability or concern and will respond in the same way as they do to protect children from any other risks. - e.
-Supporting Guidance (to be read and followed alongside this document) - What to do if you're worried a child is being abused Publications GOV.UK - Information Sharing advice (to be updated 2023) - Guidance for Safer Working Practice 2022 : - Mental health and behaviour in Schools Publications GOV.UK - Teachers' Standards - Safeguarding Disabled Children Practice Guidance - Preventing & Tackling Bullying - Promoting children and young people's emotional wellbeing - Public Health England Every Mind Matters Teaching RSHE - Education for a Connected World Framework Teaching safeguarding and online safety - Behaviour in Schools July 2022 - Suspension and Permanent Exclusion 2022 - f.
-These documents linked above can also be found in the staff room PPA area (physical copies) and on the school's staff intranet server (planning drive- safeguarding 22-23).
-All staff will also have this document e-mailed to them so they have access to the hyperlinks above.
-The policy will also be available to access via the website (Policies | St Joan of Arc Roman Catholic Primary School (st-joanofarc.islington.sch.uk))
+Supporting Guidance (to be read and followed alongside this document)

+- What to do if you're worried a child is being abused Publications GOV.UK - Information Sharing advice - Guidance for Safer Working Practice 2022 : - Mental health and behaviour in schools Publications GOV.UK - Teachers' Standards - Safeguarding Disabled Children Practice Guidance - Preventing & Tackling Bullying - Promoting children and young people's emotional wellbeing - Public Health England Every Mind Matters Teaching RSHE - Education for a Connected World Framework Teaching safeguarding and online safety - Behaviour in Schools July 2022 - Suspension and Permanent Exclusion 2022 - f.
+The school's policies can be found on the school's central server for staff and on the school website.
+All staff members will also have these documents e-mailed to them for their reference.
+Copies of all school policies are also available from the school office and are also available in the school staff room.